shenango/caladan/README.md

 variable (or the known_devices list) in runtime/storage.c.

 #### Running a simple block storage server
-Ensure that you have compiled Shenango with storage support by setting the appropriate flag in shared.mk, and that you have built the synthetic client application.
+Ensure that you have compiled Shenango with storage support by setting the appropriate flag in build/config, and that you have built the synthetic client application.

 Compile the C++ bindings and the storage server: